mw-orcl/Move_Improve/lab000/content.md

 - You should see the Quick Actions dashboard

-- Note the region selection and the menu of services on the upper left corner
+- Note the region selection and the menu of cloud services on the upper left corner

   ![](C:\Users\mwan.ORADEV\Documents\GitHub\Move_Improve\lab000\images\Menu and Region Selection.PNG)